GiselleNessi/project-migrante/README.md

 ## Technologies

-- **Worldcoin ID:** Utilize Worldcoin ID for user registration and verification, ensuring the authenticity of participants.
+- **Worldcoin ID:** Utilize Worldcoin ID for user registration and verification, ensuring the authenticity of participants using worldcoin/idkit sdk.

 - **Ethereum Attestation Service:** Leverage Ethereum blockchain for secure attestations of completed jobs.